 - Compliance.
 The Committee shall review with management and the independent auditor compliance with laws, regulations and internal procedures with a focus on legal and regulatory matters related to internal controls, accounting, finance and financial reporting.
 The Committee also shall review with management and the independent auditor the Company’s contingent liabilities, and shall discuss with the Company’s general counsel legal matters that may have a material impact on the financial statements or the Company’s compliance policies.
 The Committee shall meet, at least annually, to review the implementation and effectiveness of the Company’s compliance program with the chief compliance officer, who shall have the authority to communicate directly to the Committee, promptly, about actual and alleged violations of law or the Code of Business Conduct and Ethics, including any matters involving criminal or potential criminal conduct.

 - Swaps.
-The Committee shall, at least annually, review and approve on behalf of the Company and its applicable subsidiaries, the Company’s decision to enter into swaps that are exempt from exchange-execution and clearing under “end-user exception” regulations established by the Commodity Futures Trading Commission, and review and discuss with management applicable Company policies governing the Company’s use of swaps subject to the end-user exception.
+The Committee shall, at least annually, review and approve on behalf of the Company and its applicable subsidiaries, the Company’s decision to enter into swaps that are exempt from mandatory exchange-execution and clearing pursuant to the Commodity Exchange Act and “end-user exception” regulations established by the Commodity Futures Trading Commission (as applicable), and review and discuss with management applicable Company policies governing the Company’s use of swaps subject to the end-user exception.

 - Related Person Transactions.
 The Committee shall oversee relevant related party transactions governed by applicable accounting standards (other than those addressed by the Nominating and Corporate Governance Committee).